UKCloud/documentation/articles/vmware/vmw-ref-vcd-10-1.md

 Ahead of our planned upgrade to VMware Cloud Director 10.1, this article provides information about the changes in this new version.

+## Upgrading your edge gateways

+In preparation for the upgrade, you must upgrade your edge gateways to the latest available version by October 12th 2020.
+For more information, see [*How to upgrade your edge gateway*](vmw-how-upgrade-edge.md).

 ## New features

-vCloud Director 10.1 provides the following new features.
+VMware Cloud Director 10.1 provides the following new features.

 - UI enhancements in the HTML5 Tenant Portal: